Finding Your Flock As a PhD.

-Why Resume Does Not Contribute All That Much to Your Career Management
+Why Resume Does Not Contribute All That Much to Your Career Management.

 But at the same time, it is a misfortunate question to ask.
 Why is this the case?
 Well, there is one issue that pops up here: Did you make sure that you are applying for the right job in the first place?

 Namely, in the transition process, they focus on learning about themselves, studying the general structure of the job market, and looking for a group of professionals who think and act alike.
 In other words, on looking for their flock.

 Some of them prefer flat management structures, while others are strictly hierarchical.
 Some of them promote almost unconstrained creativity, while others require adhering to strict procedures.

-However, when you take a helicopter point of view at the job market, you can notice patterns.
+However, when you take a helicopter point of view of the job market, you can notice patterns.
 There are categories of environments which develop according to certain rules.
-In these environments, employees share personal values to some degree, and are usually acknowledged and promoted for specific types of competencies and achievements.
+In these environments, employees share personal values to some degree and are usually acknowledged and promoted for specific types of competencies and achievements.

-Some values are generally appreciated in academia, and promoted throughout the academic career.
-These are: diligence, scientific rigor, high-quality technical writing, strong working ethic, the ability to foresee the impact of your findings, and choosing the right projects accordingly.
+Some values are generally appreciated in academia and promoted throughout the academic career.
+These are diligence, scientific rigor, high-quality technical writing, a strong working ethic, the ability to foresee the impact of your findings, and choosing the right projects accordingly.
 One could also argue about creativity as a crucial factor of success in academia, but opinions vary here.

 Of course, differences exist among countries.
 However, in general, we are connected to the same global hive mind, well represented by the Academic Twitter community.
 For this reason, we often take many aspects of professional life for granted – which can lead to many surprises and disappointments.